seonghuilee/seonghuilee.github.io/menu/research.md

 * Political Information at the Border of Factual Knowledge and Subjective Beliefs (with David J. Hendry and Akitaka Matsuo)

-#### || Electoral participation and vote choice
+[//]: Electoral participation and vote choice

-* Multi-dimensional Policy Preferences in the 2015 UK General Election: A Conjoint Analysis (with Akitaka Matsuo)

-* Engaged: Married or Divorced?
+[//]: Engaged: Married or Divorced?
 Why Changes in Marital Status Matter for Women’s Political Engagement (with Tiffany Barnes)

 [//]: [[<i class="fa fa-link" aria-hidden="true"></i> Draft]](../files/ECPG2017.pdf)

-* Voice and Exit of the Dissatisfied Electorates in Plurality Elections: The Effects of Electoral Contexts
+[//]: Voice and Exit of the Dissatisfied Electorates in Plurality Elections: The Effects of Electoral Contexts

 * Belief Strength and Updating Party Policy Positions (with Carsten Jensen)

-#### || Parties, policy initiatives, and voter reactions
+[//]: Parties, policy initiatives, and voter reactions

-+ Escaping From Punishment?
-An Analysis of the Strategic Timing of Welfare State Reforms (with Georg Wenzelburger, Carsten Jensen, and Christoph Arndt)

 [//]: The Magic of Nine Months: How Governments Strategically Time Welfare State Reforms